-You can find a full list of all the factors that can affect the cost of your cover in this guide, and compare taxi insurance policies in our comparison tables.
+You can find a full list of all the factors that can affect the cost of your cover in this guide.

 The best way to find affordable cover is to shop around and compare quotes.
-Most regular car insurers do not cover taxis, but you can find specialist companies that do with our taxi insurance comparison tool.
+Most regular car insurers do not cover taxis, but you can find specialist companies that do.

 You can also reduce your premiums by building up a no claims history, choosing a sensible vehicle, and by installing security features like CCTV into your taxi cab.
 Read our guide to discover more ways that could help keep the cost of your taxi insurance down.